RebelTechnology/OpenWareLab/CPlusPlus/README.md

 `FloatArray` is written so that you can pretend that it is a an actual array of floats, or a `float*`.

 ```
-   left[i] = right[i];
+   float sample = left[i];
 ```

 The job of an OWL Patch is to replace the incoming audio samples with some new output audio.
 The same `FloatArray` object is used for both purposes: first you read the samples, then you write them.
-A simple stereo gain patch could look like this:
+A simple stereo gain patch that simply multiplies each sample by a scalar could look like this:

 ```
 class GainPatch : public Patch {